a2liu/heaparray-rs/README.md

 implemented through traits.

 ## Features
--  Arrays are allocated on the heap
+- Arrays are allocated on the heap, with optional extra space allocated for metadata
 - Swap owned objects in and out with `array.insert()`
+- Arbitrarily sized objects using label and an array of bytes (`u8`)

 ## Examples